GauravDubey56/lambda-maintainer/README.md

 ```

 Initializes NPM directory with index.js file exporting handler.
-Saves AWS access info inside a JSON file in package directory on the first usage.
+Prompts user for access keys and saves AWS access info inside a JSON file in package directory on the first usage.

 ```bash